 Note: There has been some controversy lately on Goodwill, paying their handicap employees WAY below the minimum wage, while their CEOs and top management, rake in anywhere from $200,000 to $500,000/year.
 I don’t have a Sally Ann near by or I’d go there instead.
 I get to Goodwill about once a month, if that.
 If you can some local, independent second-hand or vintage shops – that would be a better place to spend you money, but usually they just don’t have the selection.

-Amazon Local I've never used, although I get their daily emails.
-It's like Groupon, and most of the stuff I see is of no immediate interest.
-Mostly things like salon, spa, and restaurant deals.
-If part of your Local Quest includes getting out in the neighborhood more, and pampering your sweet self - it might be just what you're looking for.
+Amazon Local I’ve never used, although I get their daily emails.
+It’s like Groupon, and most of the stuff I see is of no immediate interest.
+Mostly things like salon, how much is a thermospa hot tub, and restaurant deals.
+If part of your Local Quest includes getting out in the neighborhood more, and pampering your sweet self with mobile spa, and the rest takes care of itself – it might be just what you’re looking for.

 Etsy Local gets a high rank from me.
 As a shop owner, I have a bit of a love-hate relationship with Etsy, but all in all I think it’s the BOMB when it comes to supporting artists and crafters!!
 Now that they’ve got a “local” option – it’s even better.
 You can spend hours just surfing through amazing shops full of the greatest, most inspiring stuff.
 The PERFECT place to buy gifts!!!
 And – if the person your buying for lives far away – you can search by their city/zip and get them something that’s local to their area. 😛